MKFS.BTRFS(8) Btrfs Manual MKFS.BTRFS(8)

 that this means only scanning, if the devices do not exist in

 the system, mount will fail anyway.
-This can happen on
+This can happen on systems

-systems without initramfs/initrd and root partition created
+without initramfs/initrd and root partition created with

-with RAID1/10/5/6 profiles.
-The mount action can happen
+RAID1/10/5/6 profiles.
+The mount action can happen before all

-usually done on the initramfs/initrd systems.
+the initramfs/initrd systems.

 RAID5/6 has known problems and should not be used in production.